-Applications are now closed.
-Next round will open January 2020.
+Applications are now open.
+Applications close Monday 27 January 2020.

 Westside Place Makers is a grant program to fund projects in Charles Sturt’s public spaces that:

 - contribute to the Council’s vision for place making

 - have high impact

 Through grants, we're giving the community the chance to transform our public spaces.
 The program allows local people to lead the change they want to see in their local area.

 A Place Makers grant is a great opportunity to try out a good idea that may lead to a more permanent project.
 We encourage applications for projects that enliven local main streets and retail strips.
 We invite initiatives that produce economic outcomes.